Europlanet Society Constitution

 (vii) The Committees’ activities may be supported by annual budgets.
 In such case, budgets will be approved by the Board before being integrated in the overall Society’s budget.

-(i) The Executive Office will be an independent not for profit organisation that will host the Society and therefore provide it with a legal structure.
+(i) The Executive Office will be an independent not for profit organisation that will host the Society.

-(ii) The Board will delegate some of its powers listed in Clause 4 to the Executive Office.
-The precise responsibilities and terms of engagement of the Executive Office will be outlined in a Memorandum of Understanding (MoU) between the Society and the organisation hosting the Executive Office that will be approved by the Board.
-The MoU will be reviewed at least every five years.
+(ii) The Board will delegate some of its powers listed in Clause 5 to the Executive Office.
+The precise responsibilities and terms of engagement of the Executive Office will be outlined in a Service Level Agreement (SLA) between the Society and the organisation hosting the Executive Office that will be approved by the Board.
+The SLA will be reviewed at least every five years.

 (iii) The Executive Office shall have responsibility for the day-to-day conduct of the Society’s affairs and daily management of the finances of the Society within the agreed operating budget.
 The Executive Office shall carry out its responsibilities under the overall direction from time to time of, in the case of policy matters, the President, and in the case of the finances of the Society, the Treasurer, each officer acting as the representative of the Board.